Ferdinand-vW/HHDFS/README.md

     ./hhdfs client 127.0.0.1 44444

-It is possible for the Client to not be on the same Network as the NameNode and DataNodes, but you have to make sure yourself that any messages from the Client to the NameNode or DataNode are correctly forwarded (e.g. port forwarding).
+It is possible for the Client to not be on the same Network as the Namenode and Datanodes, but you have to make sure yourself that any messages from the Client to the Namenode or Datanode are correctly forwarded (e.g. port forwarding).

 ## Using our scripts to startup a network: